vrhovnik/azure-monitor-automation-wth/docs/03-modernization-in-Azure.md

 1. how to use create registries, make containers and leverage cloud tools to automatically build the images with blue/green techniques
 2. automate deployment of resources
-3. leverage PaaS tools to provide you with common tasks to get up to speed quickly.
+3. leverage PaaS tools to provide you with common tasks to get up to speed quickly

 # Help links